pedrohenriquecordeiro/breweries-case/infra/kubernetes/spark-operator/readme.md

 # Spark Operator Kubernetes Deployment

 This folder contains configuration files for deploying the Spark Operator on Kubernetes using Helm.
-The Spark Operator simplifies running and managing Apache Spark applications natively on Kubernetes clusters.
+The Spark Operator streamlines the process of running and managing Apache Spark applications natively on Kubernetes clusters.

 ## Key Components

 - **Spark Operator:** Extends Kubernetes to manage the lifecycle of Spark applications as custom resources.
-- **Helm:** Used to install and configure the Spark Operator with custom settings (`values_helm.yaml`).
+- **Helm:** Installs and configures the Spark Operator with custom settings (`values_helm.yaml`).
-- **RBAC (rbac.yaml):** Defines the necessary permissions for the Spark Operator to manage Spark jobs securely within the cluster.
+- **RBAC (`rbac.yaml`):** Defines the necessary permissions for the Spark Operator to securely manage Spark jobs within the cluster.

 ## Usage